 The strategy involves a common but powerful transition: using a Self-Managed Super Fund (SMSF) to purchase commercial property.

-- Consolidation: The business owners rolled their existing retail superannuation balances into a newly established SMSF [00:56].
+- Consolidation: The business owners rolled their existing retail superannuation balances into a newly established SMSF.

-- The Purchase: Using the combined balance as a deposit and securing specific SMSF lending, the fund purchased the commercial premises [01:03].
+- The Purchase: Using the combined balance as a deposit and securing specific SMSF lending, the fund purchased the commercial premises.

 - The Lease: The business now pays the exact same $102,000 in rent it was paying before.
-However, that money is now paid directly into their own SMSF [01:18].
+However, that money is now paid directly into their own SMSF.

 Why This Matters for Your Retirement

-From the perspective of the business’s daily operations, nothing changes—it is “business as usual” [01:18].
+From the perspective of the business’s daily operations, nothing changes – it is “business as usual”.
 However, the long-term wealth impact is staggering.

-Over a 10-year period, that same $102,000 annual expense translates to over $1 million in capital staying within the owners’ own retirement savings [01:32].
-Instead of building a landlord’s wealth, that million dollars—plus any potential capital growth on the property—is working for the business owners’ future [01:39].
+Over a 10-year period, that same $102,000 annual expense translates to over $1 million directed into the owners’ own retirement fund – rather than a landlord’s pocket.
+And that’s before factoring in the potential capital growth on the property itself, which also accumulates inside the tax-effective superannuation environment.
+The money was always leaving the business; now, it’s building the owners’ future.

 Is This Right for You?